-We only consider studies that follow-up subjects for at least 1 year (according to the OMERACT-III Recommendations for a Core Set of Outcome Measures relating to the sensitivity of imaging and slow disease progression (15)).
+We only consider studies that follow-up subjects for at least 1 year (according to the OMERACT-III slow disease progression (15)).
 Cohort studies need to include estimates of joint loading during walking and assessment of disease structural progression.
 RCTs need to intervene on joint loading and assess the impact on structural disease progression.